 A few loud voices and interest groups drove the conversation.
 Additionally, a recent investigation by The Indianapolis Star demonstrates distorted information, rather than facts, won the day.

 Who pays the price for misguided legislation like this?
-Not The Bail Project, but the people who need their help
+Not The Bail Project, but the people who need their help—some of our poorest neighbors and mostly from our Black communities.

 The fundamental tenet of the American judicial system is this: you are innocent until proven guilty.
 The Eighth Amendment to the United States Constitution and our own state’s constitution both prohibit excessive bail.